 Prior to joining PHB, Pete spent most of her career advising investors and donors in the area of inclusive finance and building the capacity of government officials and financial institution managers and staff.
 She lived in Southern Africa for eleven years.
 Her clients have included ACCION International, Deloitte & Touche, DfID, Financial Sector Development Trust, FINCA, Friedrich Ebert Foundation, George Soros Foundation, GIZ, ILO, INAFI, International Capital Corporation, ITC, Khula Enterprises, Opportunity International, REGMIFA, Shorebank International (now Enclude), UNDP, USAID and World Vision.

-While living in Africa, Pete gained valuable experience managing microfinance programmes on the ground.
+While living in Africa, Pete gained valuable experience in managing microfinance programmes on the ground.
 As a resident advisor for ACCION, she led a credit product development team at Tchuma, an urban-based microfinance institution in Mozambique.
-As rural finance specialist for World Vision, she took over leadership of a community banking programme on the verge of collapse in a highly challenging rural post-conflict environment and turned it around.
+As a rural finance specialist for World Vision, she took over leadership of a community banking programme on the verge of collapse in a highly challenging rural post-conflict environment and turned it around.

 Pete has published extensively.
 Between 2007 and 2011, as Programme Director for the World Microfinance Forum Geneva in charge of a research programme on investment in inclusive finance, she wrote, co-wrote and edited 16 publications that are currently available on the Microfinance Gateway.
 In 2014 she co-authored the PHB/ Triple Jump occasional paper Capturing Value from M-Banking – Analysing costs and benefits of m-banking and identifying improvements to increase impact and shorten payback time.